-PCB design software programs have been receiving updates regularly with significant updates and changes.
+PCB design software programs have been regularly receiving significant updates and changes.
 Updated versions are not limited to fixing bugs but also adding more often complex features and capabilities.
-It can be incredibly difficult to learn a new tool after spending years working with another tool, resulting in a feeling of uncertainty by the designer in terms of wanting to spend the time and effort to learn a new tool.
+It can be tough to learn a new tool after spending years working with another tool, resulting in a feeling of uncertainty for the designer in terms of wanting to spend the time and effort to learn a new tool.

-Altium Designer has been arguably the front runner over the years in developing and improving their PCB design software.
-Altium software boasts that it is a single source solution with one common environment for developing hardware, firmware, and software.
-It is a package that can be utilized from concept to manufacturing.
+Altium Designer has been arguably the front runner in developing and improving their PCB design software over the years.
+Altium software boasts that it is a single-source solution with one shared environment for developing hardware, firmware, and software.
+It is a package that PCB designers can utilize from concept to manufacturing.

 We have seen many of our existing clients move to Altium Designer from a different package and more new clients using Altium.
-But with the increased demand for expert Altium users, some designers are finding it difficult to switch to and learn a new tool after so many years working with a different one.
+But with the increased demand for expert Altium users, some designers find it challenging to switch to and learn a new tool after so many years of working with a different one.

 Solving the Uncertainty

-Designers at 911EDA have gone through both methods when they first started using Altium.
+Designers at 911EDA had used both methods when they first started using Altium.
 Their recommendation is to utilize the training provided by Altium.
-All PCB design tools are developing new features to handle the increasingly complex technologies being used, and these features can be difficult to learn on your own.
-Rather, having a true Altium expert teach designers the intricacies of the tool results in a more well rounded skill set.
+All PCB design tools are developing new features to handle the increasingly complex technologies.
+These features can be challenging to learn on your own; instead, having a true Altium expert teach designers the intricacies of the tool results in a more well-rounded skill set.

 911EDA provides expert Altium PCB Design Services.